Developer-piyush/Gitquad/README.md

 ## App link: [Click here](http://decentralized.quadraticlands.com/)
 ## App link: [Click here](http://857tp1qb31bkh1ncp6f3vsbb0s.ingress.provider-0.prod.ams1.akash.pub/)

-Currently its a default unique domain of decentralized cloud, to add custom domain i just have to update some lines of code in dockerfile and need to add cname record in domain dns!
+Currently its a default unique domain of decentralized cloud, to add custom domain i just have to update some lines of code in dockerfile and need to add cname record in domain dns, can be linked to ens if needed..

 Thank you <br>
 PIYUSH